claudiofahey/nautilus-iiot-demo/pravega-gateway/README.md

 # Pravega Gateway

+# THE CODE IN THIS DIRECTORY HAS BEEN DEPRECATED.
+THE LATEST PRAVEGA GRPC GATEWAY IS NOW IN <https://github.com/pravega/pravega-grpc-gateway>.

 This is a GRPC server that provides a gateway to a Pravega server.
 It provides **limited** Pravega functionality to any environment that support GRPC, including Python.